 Things really do start to get warmer in April, though in many places, it’s still cold enough for winter sports (in Whistler, for example, which hosts a ski and snowboard festival in April).
 Temperatures across the country range from 5 to 9°C, generally feeling much warmer than it has done for much of the winter; Saskatchewan, for example, sees highs that get up to around 12°C. Even the winds aren’t as cold and biting as they once were.

 Visitors to Canada this time of year can expect greater rainfall, which leads the country into the changeable spring season.
-Snow, however, is still falling, with Toronto receiving about three days of snow across April and a build-up of 50mm.
+Snow, however, is still falling, and if you’re spending a weekend in Toronto you can expect to see about three days of snow across April and a build-up of 50mm.
 Skiing and snowboarding are still fantastic in Banff National Park in Alberta.

 Weather in Canada in May